 OK, you’ve convinced me.
 How do I do it?

-Crack open your vehicle manual and find your tether anchor.
+Crack open your vehicle manual to the child seat/safety section and find your tether anchor.
 You’ll want to use the tether anchor directly behind the seating position where you’ve installed the forward-facing carseat; meaning if you’ve installed the carseat on the passenger side (we call that outboard), you have to use the passenger outboard tether anchor.
 You can’t use the center tether anchor for that seat.
 Tethers can be up to 20° off-center, but that’s to account for things like speakers that may be in the way or to give vehicle manufacturers more leeway in where they can put the anchor.
 What if you can’t find your vehicle manual?
 Google, my friend, Google!
 Simply type in your vehicle model year, manufacturer, and make, and use the words “owner manual” and there will be several sites to help you (e.g., “2002 Chevrolet Impala owner manual”).
-Your manufacturer may also have a special owner’s only webpage where you type in the VIN number and create a password to access your vehicle manual.
+Most vehicle manufacturers now have their owner’s manuals online for easy access.

 What if I’m not sure this metal thing in the cargo area is a tether anchor?